Broumov: 19th–20th centuries

 With Bohemia, the town became part of the Austrian Empire in 1804 and Austria-Hungary in 1867.
 From 1868 it was the administrative seat of Braunau District, one of 94 districts in the Austrian Kingdom of Bohemia.
 After the Austro-Prussian War of 1866, more than 400 citizens emigrated to Latin America, especially to Chile, where the village of Nueva Braunau was established near Puerto Varas in 1875.

 During the first half of the 19th century, the built-up area of the town stretched outside the town walls.
-In the late 19th century, the industrialization started and new factories were established.
+In the late 19th century, the industrialisation started and new factories were established.
 Textile factories have become the mainstay of the economy.

 In 1871–1874, more than 400 inhabitants of Broumov emigrated to Latin America and founded the village of Nueva Braunau in Chile in 1875.

 Upon World War I and the dissolution of Austria-Hungary, Broumov with its predominantly German population became part of the new state of Czechoslovakia according to the 1919 Treaty of Saint-Germain.
 After the Munich Agreement, Broumov was occupied by Nazi Germany in October 1938 and incorporated into Reichsgau Sudetenland.

 Pursuant to the Beneš decrees, the German-speaking population was expelled, including the monastery's monks, who re-established the Braunau in Rohr Abbey in Bavaria.
 The Broumov Monastery was finally abolished in 1950; after the Velvet Revolution of 1989, the premises were returned to the Benedictines.

 Economy

 The tradition of the textile industry continues to this day.
-The main employers in the town are the textile company Veba and its subsidiary Vebatrade-Plus.
+The main employer in Broumov is the textile company Veba with more than 500 employees.